HaxeBeluga/beluga/doc/Tutorial_Recover.md

 To contribute, you have to **fork** the project and **clone** it on your desktop :

-<span style="color:#fb4141">Click on "fork" and choose your account.
+**Click on "fork" and choose your account.
 Then go to the fork and click on "Clone in Desktop".
-This will open github on your desktop and you will have to choose a path to install the cloned repository.</span>
+This will open github on your desktop and you will have to choose a path to install the cloned repository.**

 How to contribute
 ===============

-You have to integrate your modifications (new/change file/code) on the principal repository of Beluga and consequently, use the **pull requests**.
+You have to integrate your modifications (new/change file/code) on the principal repository of Beluga and consequently, use **pull requests**.

 For example, to add a file, you have to :

 * Copy your file into your local repository
-* Open a command line and type "git add file's_name"
+* Open a command line and type "git add file_name"
-* Then type "git commit -m "description_of_the_commit" file's_name"
+* Then type "git commit -m "description_of_the_commit" file_name"
 * Finally type "git push origin BRANCHNAME"
 * Go back to your fork on github and choose your branch
 * Click on the button "Compare, review, create a pull request" to create a pull request that will be examinated !